-What is Park Home Insurance?
+Park Home Insurance

-A comprehensive park home insurance policy is a specialist type of cover for park home owners who reside in their park home as their main residence.
+A park home insurance policy is a specialist type of cover for park home owners who reside in their park home as their main residence.
 These homes are different from standard brick-and-mortar houses, so they require specific coverage tailored to their unique structure and living environment.

 You can get a park home insurance quote with us and expect to receive the same perks that come with insuring a typical home, but under a specialist cover.

-Do I need Park Home Insurance?
+Do I need park home insurance?

-However, it's highly recommended that you get your park home insured to cover yourself against any damages, theft, or accidents, so you avoid being left out-of-pocket.
+No, having a park home insurance policy is not compulsory.
+However, we do highly recommended that you get your park home insured to cover yourself against any damages, theft, or accidents which could leave you out-of-pocket.
 Ultimately, it’s similar to standard home insurance in that it’ll cover you in the event that your investment faces financial hardship.

 Without park home cover, you risk being left responsible for replacing or making emergency repairs on your park home if it gets damaged.